-- 3.13.
-Constraints under this category relate to general physical issues that could present either a temporary or permanent constraint to development and may prevent a site from being found 'suitable' for development or constrained to the type and/or level of development which could take place.
-Factors include: - The gradient of land/site levels: - The presence of immovable Communication Links; and - Village Greens and/or Common Land. - 3.14.
-General physical constraints will be recorded using GIS and mapping systems, information identified on site visits and by utilising information available to the Council on related matters.
+- 4.13 Constraints under this category relate to general physical issues that could present either a temporary or permanent constraint to development and may prevent a site from being found 'suitable' for development or constrained to the type and/or level of development which could take place.
+Factors include: - The gradient of land/site levels; - The presence of immovable Communication Links; and - Village Greens. - 4.14 General physical constraints will be recorded using GIS and mapping systems, information identified on site visits and by utilising information available to the Council on related matters.